Maryland Online Sports Betting Offers

 Like many states, not long ago Maryland used only to have horse racing as an available option for gambling.
 In fact, there were few casinos anywhere on the east coast outside of Atlantic City.
 As recently as the early 2000s, gambling was very limited in most states.
 Not anymore!
 Casinos are seemingly everywhere now, and Maryland voters decided in 2008 to bring casino gambling to their state.
 There are currently six casinos operating in Maryland, all of which qualify for a sports betting license under the pending legislation.

-Great question.
+Yes!
 To recap, sports betting was legalized by Maryland voters in 2020 in an overwhelming vote.
 The regulatory framework was finalized by legislators in the form of legislation signed into law by the Governor in April 2021.
-The rulemaking process was done in the summer of 2021 but delays have pushed mobile betting back until fall 2022.
-A handful of retail sportsbooks opened across the state in December 2021.
+The rulemaking process was done in the summer of 2021, but delays have pushed mobile betting back until late fall 2022.
+A handful of retail sportsbooks opened across the state in December 2021 prior to online wagering finally becoming an option in November 2022.

 How about all of them?
-All the major professional and college sports in the United States, anyway, will definitely be available to bet on.
-Many international sports are also offered by the major sports betting operators in other states.
-Cricket, rugby, Australian Rules Football, and even darts are offered on FanDuel and other major sports betting sites.
-Whatever your sport, you will be able to bet on it as part of the competitive marketplace we expect in Maryland.
+All the major professional and college sports in the United States, anyway, are available to bet on.
+Additionally, many international sports like cricket, rugby, Australian Rules Football, and even darts are offered on FanDuel and other major sports betting sites.
+Whatever your sport, you can bet on it in Maryland.

 How do I know my deposits will be safe and my money will be accessible?

-The exact methods for deposits and withdrawals will be determined by the individual sportsbooks, but most operators allow for transactions to be done by credit card, debit card, ACH transfers, Play+ branded prepaid cards, cash at casino cages, and online payment processors like PayPal.
-These options should be available for both withdrawals and deposits.
+The exact methods for deposits and withdrawals are determined by the individual sportsbooks, but most operators allow for transactions to be done by credit card, debit card, ACH transfers, Play+ branded prepaid cards, cash at casino cages, and online payment processors like PayPal.
+These options are available for both withdrawals and deposits.